-In order to successfully recover damages for your injuries, you will have to prove certain elements to your case.
-These are true of every negligence tort and each one will need to be satisfied in order to recover any damages.
-Your personal injury lawyer will examine your case to make sure that your case meets these elements.
+In order to successfully recover damages for your injuries, you will have to prove certain elements of your case.
+What are these "elements"?
+They are the individual requirements that when added together make for a proper negligence tort claim.
+Each element will need to be satisfied in order to recover any damages.
+Read on to learn how a personal injury lawyer will examine your case to make sure that your case meets these elements.

 The elements of a negligence tort are:

 Tort Elements Example